-Left Light
+Left Panel

 This is a memorial window, dedicated to Elizabeth Georgina Verney (1855 - 1941), depicting St. Elizabeth of Hungary surrounded by 18 different kinds of birds.
 Elizabeth was a 13th century saint, who followed the ideals of St. Francis of Assisi.
 She was married at the age of 14 and widowed at 20.
 After the death of her husband she sent away her 3 children, reclaimed her dowry and used the money to found a hospital where she served the sick.
 She died at the age of 24.
 The window was commissioned in 1946, from the Camm studio in Smethwick.
-(Reference: LH288(E) scan of 1946 Faculty).
 The work is believed to be by Florence Camm (1874-1960), the daughter of the founder, Thomas William Camm.
 Florence and her brother Walter Herbert are said "to have brought an Arts & Crafts influence into the firm and revitalised its artistic direction around the turn of the century".
 Reference: Victorian Stained Glass, by M. Harrison.
 The last major commission undertaken by the firm was the window for the Warwickshire Regimental Chapel in St Mary's Church, Warwick.
 It is a magnificent window, at least 40 feet high.

-Right Light
+Right Panel

-This window contains at the top the Verney coat of arms, quartered with a muzzled bear, and below three cartouches of the sons and daughter of Rev the Hon Walter Robert Verney and Elizabeth Georgina Verney, namely Robert Barnard Verney (1881-1956), Reynell Henry Verney (1886-1974) and Clare Verney (1887-1976).
-The background shading on the surrounding glass matches that on the left panel by the Camm studios.
-The window was designed by the John Hardman Studios of Birmingham, in 1978.
-(Reference: LH291(E) scan of 1978 Faculty)
+This window contains at the top the Verney coat of arms, quartered with a muzzled bear, and below three cartouches of the sons and daughter of Walter Robert Verney and Elizabeth Georgina Verney, namely Robert Barnard Verney (1881 - 1956), Reynell Henry Verney (1886 - 1974) and Clare Verney (1887 - 1976).
+The background glass is similar to that of the left panel and it is assumed that this also was the work of the Camm studios and that it formed part of the 1946 commission.